 When I was asked to guest edit this special issue devoted and graphy of the black experience-the first of its kind a derture-I could think of no other theme.
-No matter the mc-beauty, family, politics, power-the quest for a legacy beauty graphic representation of African Americans has beauty these two things.
-The centuries-long effort to a image to pay honor to the full humanity of black life the entrective task for which photography and cinema have beau central, even indispensable.
+No matter the me-beauty, family, politics, power-the quest for a legacy beauty graphic representation of African Americans has were about these two things.
+The centuries-long effort to and an image to pay honor to the full humanity of black life the meetice task for which photography and cinema have been central, even indispensable.